-Labiaplasty is a surgical procedure usually done to reduce the size of your labia minora — skin folds that surround your urethra and vagina.
+Labiaplasty is a surgical procedure usually done to reduce the size of your labia minora — skin folds that surround your urethra and vagina (the flaps of skin either side of the vaginal opening).
 Excess skin can get twisted and pinched, causing discomfort during exercise, physical activities and intercourse.
-You may also have labiaplasty for cosmetic reasons or as part of gender-affirming surgery.

 Labiaplasty – vaginal rejuvenation.
 Labiaplasty is a surgical vaginal rejuvenation procedure that aims to improve the size and shape of the inner labia.
 It involves trimming off the excess tissue of the labia minora, leaving the labia majora (outer labia) intact.